OpenHUTB/carla_doc/docs/build_windows.md

     tar -xvzf <assets_file_name>.tar.gz.tar -C C:\path\to\carla\Unreal\CarlaUE4\Content\Carla
 ```

-### Set Unreal Engine environment variable
+### 设置虚幻引擎变量

-It is necessary to set an environment variable so that CARLA can find the Unreal Engine installation folder.
+It is necessary to set an environment variable so that Carla can find the Unreal Engine installation folder.
 This allows users to choose which specific version of Unreal Engine is to be used.
-If no environment variable is specified, then CARLA will search for Unreal Engine in the windows registry and use the first version it finds there.
+If no environment variable is specified, then Carla will search for Unreal Engine in the windows registry and use the first version it finds there.

 To set the environment variable: